hshaddix/c2p2_HLS/README.md

 ## C Synthesis and Main Exercises

-(Step-by-step of getting GUI setup with HLS)
+While still in the c2p2_HLS directory, run the command:
+  1) source /opt/metis/el8/contrib/amdtools/xilinx/Vitis/2023.1/settings64.sh
+  2) vitis_hls

+With this, we effectively have now initialized xilinx and vitis so we can open the GUI and work on the HLS itself and compiling in C-synthesis.

+NOTE: You may need to download x windows to be able to open the GUI.
+First try the above commands, and see if a window opens.
+      For the case of macOS, downloading the free application 'XQuartz' works to enable this for me.

+Follow these instructions to properly get our HLS code setup in the GUI:
+  1)

 Open the file designated as 'Improper_Code.cpp.'
 Take a look at this code, do not focus on the logic itself, but note the data types.
-Compile this using the Vitis GUI, by clicking the 'C Synthesis' button in the bottom left.

   - Make note of the resource utilization.
   - Navigate to the 'warnings' tab on the bottom.
 What do you see?
   - Consider how this file may need some brushing up given the concepts you have seen regarding pipelining, parallelization, and throughput.